T-ADevelopment/SwiftDental/README.md

 3. Open Docker Desktop

-4. Open Terminal
+4. Open your OS Terminal

-5. In the terminal cd to the SwiftDental folder (E.G cd /Users/user/SwiftDental)
+5. In the terminal CD to the SwiftDental folder (E.G cd /Users/user/SwiftDental)

-6. In the terminal type ./vendor/bin/sail up
+6. When in the folder in the terminal type ./vendor/bin/sail up

 7. Press Enter.

 8. When Docker states that the container is running open your prefered browser

-9. In the browser head to http://localhost
+9. In the browser head to http://localhost:80 OR http://{Your Local IP Address}:80